 - Click the Notifications button .

-- In the Notifications pane, hover over the message to display a View Results link.
+- In the Notifications pane, hover over the message and click the View Results link that displays.

 A browser tab opens (referencing a local file) with import result messages.